Images

 Summary

-If you're the kind of customer who'd really like a Jeep Wrangler or a Land Rover Defender, we think you'll also really like this J250-series Land Cruiser.
-Like its predecessors, there's a proven bullet-proof go-anywhere feel to this Toyota that these two rivals can't quite emulate.
-But what's new here is that this new-era version combines that with modern standards of luxury, safety and infotainment.
-Of course, it still won't handle like a more compromised large luxury SUV would on tarmac, but as long as you're not throwing the thing about, that should hardly matter.
+Things are different now though.
+This new-era model combines its wilderness capability with modern standards of handling, luxury, safety and infotainment.
+Of course, it still won't handle quite like a more compromised large luxury SUV would on tarmac, but as long as you're not throwing the thing about, that should hardly matter.

-It might seem a bit anachronistic to continue to engineer the range around diesel power and basically the same engine the Land Cruiser's used since the Noughties, but that remains the most suitable engine for the kind of car this is.
-And if you ever need to cross the Gobi desert, it'll keep going long after comparable powerplants in a Wrangler or a Defender have waved the white flag.
+It might seem a bit anachronistic for Toyota to have continued to engineer the range around diesel power - basically the same engine the Land Cruiser's used since the Noughties - but that remains the most suitable engine for the kind of car this is.
+And if you ever need to cross the Gobi desert, it'll keep going long after comparable powerplants in, say, a Defender or an Ineos Grenadier have waved the white flag.
 That's the kind of capability you're buying here.
 For loyal Toyota Land Cruiser folk, there really is no substitute.

 + More